richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

       :serde: my-snowplow-static/jars
       :in: my-snowplow-log-bucket

-Please note that all buckets must exist prior to running the EmrEtlRunner.
+Please note that all buckets must exist prior to running EmrEtlRunner.

 ## Usage